awslabs/idf-modules/modules/replication/dockerimage-replication/README-DATAFILES.md

 #### Changing the DNS for images
 To allow for overriding the DNS in which images are fetched, this is done via a mapping defined in the `<eks-version>.yaml` file.
 This does a batch replace for any DNS defined.

-Lets use the `1.29.yaml` as an example.
-This file currently as NO MAPPINGS defined.
+Let's use the `1.29.yaml` as an example.
+This file currently has NO MAPPINGS defined.
 But, you can alter it with a `docker_mappings` section.
 For example:

 ```yaml
 docker_mappings: